© S I Richards

 ‘No!
 It might be dangerous,’ Dad replies.

-‘But if it is dangerous, and you get into trouble, I can come back and warn the others.’
+‘But if it is dangerous, and you get into trouble, I can come back and warn the others,’ I argue back.

-‘OK.
+Dad hesitates, then, ‘OK.
 You might be right.
 But be very quiet.
-We need to find out if these guys are a threat.’
+We need to find out if these guys are a threat or not.
+God, I really hope Dr Baines is right, and that they really are just tourists.’

 When I say goodbye, Mum hugs me so hard it hurts.
 ‘Stay close to Dad and do exactly as he tells you!’

 Eventually, from inside the tree-line, I make out shapes and movement on the beach just in front of us.
-Anything away from the campfires is in complete darkness.
+Everything near the campfires is tinged with an eerie red.
+Anything not close to the flames is in complete darkness.

-I can dimly make out three poles, as thick as tree trunks, sticking up from behind a sand dune and disappearing up into the black sky.
+I dimly make out three poles, as thick as tree trunks, sticking up from behind a sand dune, disappearing up into the black sky.
 I crane my neck to see the top but can’t.
+The moon hides behind a cloud and deeper darkness descends.

-At least twenty long wooden tables are dotted along the beach, spread with enormous amounts of food and drink.
-People pass busily between them, handing out platters of steaming roast meat, fresh from the fires.
-It seems to be some kind of celebration.
+At least twenty long wooden tables are dotted at random on the beach.
+They’re spread with food and drink and illuminated by thick flickering candles.
+People bustle between them, handing out platters of steaming roast meat, fresh from the fires.

 Seated around each table, are men, women and children of all ages with tanned, coffee-coloured skin.
-They all wear breeches, tied below the knee, with baggy white shirts on the top, although some of the men are bare-chested.
+Both the men and women wear breeches, tied below the knee, with baggy white shirts on the top, although some of the men are bare-chested.
+The women wear strips of material knotted around their necks; the men have the same around the tops of their muscular arms.
 All go barefoot.

-Men and women alike wear hooped earrings and have extremely long, black hair, their plaits extravagantly decorated with shells, beads and colourful feathers.
+Men and women alike wear hooped earrings and have long, black hair in plaits, extravagantly decorated with shells, beads and colourful feathers.

-A man in his forties sits at the head of a table which is raised higher than all the rest.
+A few of the revellers wear jackets with complicated beading down the front.
+The most extravagant and exotic of all is worn by a man in his forties sitting at the head of a table which is raised up higher than all the rest.
 He’s tall, handsome and muscular with a neatly cut black beard.
 When he laughs, he throws his head back and roars a booming laugh deep from his belly and everyone else laughs too.

 But I’m not so sure that’s a good idea.
-Something isn’t quite right but I don’t know what.
-Their clothes strike me as odd; they remind me of something very familiar that I can’t quite put my finger on.
-Dad must feel it too because he hesitates and stays in our hiding place behind a palm tree.
+Something isn’t quite right, but I don’t know what.
+Their clothes remind me of something very familiar that I can’t quite put my finger on.
+Dad must feel it’s odd too because he hesitates and stays in our hiding place behind a palm tree.

-‘They’re definitely Native Americans,’ Dad says decisively, and he starts to walk out from the shelter of the trees.
+‘They’re definitely Native Americans,’ Dad says decisively.
+He passes the jacket to me and starts to walk out from the shelter of the trees.

 I wrack my brains.